openlilylib/stylesheets/usage-examples/span.md

 \lilypondfile{basic-sequential.ly}

-\cmd{span} first looks for a registered styling function for the class `blurred`.
+\cmd{tagSpan} first looks for a registered styling function for the class `blurred`.
 Since we haven't specified one there is no visual modification of the music.
-By default spans are colored, so \cmd{span} looks for a *color* specified for the `blurred` class.
+By default spans are colored, so \cmd{tagSpan} looks for a *color* specified for the `blurred` class.
 And since we didn't specify one either a default color is used instead.
-So without any further precautions \cmd{span} can be used with an arbitrary class name and will still have that default coloring available.
+So without any further precautions \cmd{tagSpan} can be used with an arbitrary class name and will still have that default coloring available.